OWASP/OWASPBugBounty/CRSFGuard/Readme.md

 This is a version of Apache Shiro web application using OWASP CRSFGuard to protect forms and Post request with a unique token

+#Bounty
+Bug Hunters please visit BugCrowd page for the scope:

 Tutorial project:
 http://shiro.apache.org/webapp-tutorial.html
 https://github.com/lhazlewood/apache-shiro-tutorial-webapp